-The small seaside settlement that would eventually become Blackrock was first noted in the “Book of Dundalk” in 1752.
-Blackrock has its origins as a tiny fishing village in the early 19th century.
-In 1841 the population of the village had reached 507 with 95 houses, mostly small thatched fishermen’s cottages.
-By 1845, visitors to the area complained of the lack of hostelries and stabling, prompting local landlord Thomas Fortescue to undertake the construction of a wall along the main beach and the building of several lodgings including the Blackrock Hotel, The Clermont Arms and The Swans.
-This was the beginning of Blackrock’s rapid development as a popular holiday resort, attracting visitors from all neighbouring counties as well as from Belfast and even Scotland, and which continued well into the 1960s.
-Today Blackrock is a vibrant small town with over 3,000 inhabitants.
+Blackrock is a small seaside settlement with a rich history, was first recorded in the “Book of Dundalk” in 1752.
+The village developed as a fishing community in the early 19th century, and by 1841, it had a population of 507, residing in mostly small thatched fishermen’s cottages.
+However, in 1845, visitors to the area complained of the lack of hostelries and stabling, which prompted local landlord Thomas Fortescue to undertake the construction of a wall along the main beach and several lodging establishments, including the Blackrock Hotel, The Clermont Arms, and The Swan.